sam-meier/homework5/README.md

 ## Usage

--Select a field
+- Select a field
--Input text
+- Input text
--Click the save icon
+- Click the save icon
--Refresh to show data was saved
+- Refresh to show data was saved

 ## Credits